SimisRnD/simis-cms/docs/oauth.md

 UPDATE lookup_role SET oauth_path = 'ecommerce-manager' where code = 'ecommerce-manager';
 ```

-In the SimIS CMS Database, configure the groups mappings:
+In the SimIS CMS Database, for new or existing groups you can configure the groups mappings:

 ```sql
 UPDATE site_properties SET property_value = 'groups' WHERE property_name = 'oauth.group.attribute';